andrey-zherikov/argparse/docs/topics/reference/DefaultHelpPrinter.md

 ### style

 `DefaultHelpPrinter.style` holds an actual style that should be applied to the help screen text.
-This should be used instead of `config.style`.
+This should be used instead of `config.styling`.

 ### sink